CULTURE

 APPEARANCE

 Men’s clothing - The primary garment for men of most nations was breech cloth, which was a long rectangular piece of cloth or soft buckskin worn between the legs and secured with a belt.
 To cover bare legs, men wore long leggings connected to their breechcloth belt.
 They also wore kilts made of soft skins.
-Most importantly was the gustoweh, which was a significant representation of each man's identity.
+Most significant was the gustoweh, an important and meaningful representation of each man's identity.
 A gustoweh is a frame or cap headpiece decorated with beads and, most importantly, feathers attached in a way that distinguished the wearer from members of different nations.
 For example, the Cayuga Nation’s gustoweh contains one eagle feather resting downwards off the head.

 Women’s Clothing - Women generally wore skirts and tunics or poncho-style shirts or dresses.
-Simple skirts were typically a large piece of hide tied around the waist and might have been fringed at the bottom.
+Simple skirts were typically a large piece of hide tied around the waist and sometimes fringed at the bottom.
 While they might wear breechcloths underneath skirts or dresses, women never wore outer clothing.
-They, too, wore leggings, but theirs were often shorter than ones worn by men and stopped just above the knee.
+They also wore leggings, but theirs were often shorter than those worn by men, stopping just above the knee.
 Women’s moccasins were similar to men's, but cut differently.
 Women did not wear gustowehs, but had hoods for head coverings in colder months.

 Men’s clothing - The primary garment for men of most nations was breech cloth, which was a long rectangular piece of cloth or soft buckskin worn between the legs and secured with a belt.
 To cover bare legs, men wore long leggings connected to their breechcloth belt.
 They also wore kilts made of soft skins.
-Most importantly was the gustoweh, which was a significant representation of each man's identity.
+Most significant was the gustoweh, an important and meaningful representation of each man's identity.
 A gustoweh is a frame or cap headpiece decorated with beads and, most importantly, feathers attached in a way that distinguished the wearer from members of different nations.
 For example, the Cayuga Nation’s gustoweh contains one eagle feather resting downwards off the head.

 Women’s Clothing - Women generally wore skirts and tunics or poncho-style shirts or dresses.
-Simple skirts were typically a large piece of hide tied around the waist and might have been fringed at the bottom.
+Simple skirts were typically a large piece of hide tied around the waist and sometimes fringed at the bottom.
 While they might wear breechcloths underneath skirts or dresses, women never wore outer clothing.
-They, too, wore leggings, but theirs were often shorter than ones worn by men and stopped just above the knee.
+They also wore leggings, but theirs were often shorter than those worn by men, stopping just above the knee.
 Women’s moccasins were similar to men's, but cut differently.
 Women did not wear gustowehs, but had hoods for head coverings in colder months.

 SPORTS